PD Dr. Kateryna Schöning

 Publications

 • * Kateryna Schöning, Loci communes und Tabulaturen des 16.
-Jahrhunderts im deutschsprachigen Raum, ed. by Birgit Lodes, Wien: Hollitzer 2025 (Wiener Forum für ältere Musikgeschichte, 16), ISBN: 978-3-99094-610-7
+Jahrhunderts im deutschsprachigen Raum, ed. by Birgit Lodes, Vienna: Hollitzer 2025 (Wiener Forum für ältere Musikgeschichte 16), ISBN: 978-3-99094-610-7 Open access

 Editions